MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_16_explore_azure_policy.md

 1. On the top of the page, under Essentials, you can see the name, description, and other essential information.
 Read the description (hover over the description with your mouse).
 NOTE: The description field references Azure Security Center which has been rebranded to Microsoft Defender for Cloud.

-1. Notice the information provided by the dashboard is updated to reflect the selected item, the ASC Default initiative definition.
+1. Notice the information provided by the dashboard is updated to reflect the selected item, the ASC Default.
+This ASC Default is the Azure Security Benchmark initiative definition.
 Recall that an initiative definition is a collection of policy definitions that are tailored towards achieving a singular overarching goal.
 Information can be viewed by group, policies, non-compliant resources, or events.

 1. Exit out of the ASC page and return to the policy home page by selecting **X** on the top right corner of the window.